connecteev/laravel-email-campaigns-spatie/docs/installation-setup.md

 Most e-mail providers have a limit on how many mails you can send within a given amount of time.
 To throttle mails, this package uses Redis.
 Make sure that is available on your system.
 You must specify a valid redis connection name in the `throttling.redis_connection_name` key.

+By default we set this value to the default Laravel connection name which is named `default`.

 ## Prepare the queues

 Many tasks performed by this package are queued.
 Make sure you don't use `sync` but [a real queue driver](https://laravel.com/docs/master/queues#driver-prerequisites).